tippenein/queuel/README.md

   puts "I received #{message.body}" # NOTE the message interface may change, this is currently not wrapped by the gem end

-# Timeout the receiving
-Queuel.receive poll_timeout: 60 do |message|
-  puts "I received #{message.body}" # NOTE the message interface may change, this is currently not wrapped by the gem end

-# Don't receive more than 10 nil messages
-Queuel.receive max_consecutive_fails: 10 do |message|
-  puts "I received #{message.body}" # NOTE the message interface may change, this is currently not wrapped by the gem end

 # Break on nil
 Queuel.receive break_if_nil: true do |message|
   puts "I received #{message.body}" # NOTE the message interface may change, this is currently not wrapped by the gem